mollyexten/flashy/README.md

 ## Post-MVP

+- Full CRUD for the decks table
+- Tablet media queries
 - Deck sharing - Enable users to make decks public and search/share/save other users' decks
 - Flip effect - Animate entry detail screen so that the card "flips" between the term and its details
 - AWL Deck Generator - Include a textbox for pasting articles that will scan and produce a list of article words that are in the Academic Word List (AWL) and create a deck from these words